woohoolabs/zen/README.md

 }
 ```

 This way, all definitions will be in separate files.
-Note that the first parameter is the directory where the definitions
+Note that the first parameter in the example above is the directory
-are generated, relative to the container itself.
-This directory is automatically deleted and created during compilation,
+where the definitions are generated, relative to the container itself.
+This directory is automatically deleted and created
-so be cautious with it.
+during compilation, so be cautious with it.

 - Selectively: You can choose which Entry Points are to be separated into different files.
 ```php